 I work at the intersection of alternative photographic processes and contemporary media.
-By using photography as a base from which to experiment, along with contemporary methodologies, I create image based mixed media pieces.
+By using photography as a base from which to experiment, along with contemporary methodologies, I create image based mixed media works.
 My work is largely autobiographic, it is an alternate venue for the impulse to confess; an offering of the revealed, personal experience when words are not enough.

 Direct manipulation of images, alternative substrates and organic materials articulate distress and pleasures I have experienced.
 I do not focus on the negativity of heartbreak or the singularity of a relationship or experience, but use the extremes of experiences as fodder for creative interpretation of daily life.
-Using what materials, found and collected, works take on a deconstructed cultural memory while reconstructing personal history.
-The use of alternative photographic processes and nontraditional image presentation are as important as the index of the image itself in conveying layered human experiences.These processes are my methods and language of communicating my compulsory efforts of human will.
+Using found and collected materials, works take on a deconstructed cultural memory while reconstructing personal history.
+The use of alternative photographic processes and nontraditional image presentation are as important as the index of the image itself in conveying layered human experiences.
+The varied processes are my methods and language of communicating my compulsory efforts of human will.